DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 - Charging enemy
 - More powers
 - Revisit the power sounds entirely
 	- Having a one-shot sounds for charging the power is not gonna work.
-W
+We need a looping SFX for charging the power and a one-shot for releasing the power.

 ### Week 1